jedevc/fyp-report/report.md

 The most important step in the interpretation process is to remove the concepts of blocks and chunks almost entirely from the program.
-These are vulnspec concepts, and do not translate nicely down into C code.
+These are vulnspec concepts, and do not translate directly down into C code.

 Block represent lines of code, and calls represent the relationship between them, while chunks represent variables appearing next to each other in